peytonbrsmith/AirBnB_clone/README.md

 ## Project title
-0x00.
+-0x00.
 AirBnB clone - The console
-Foundations - Higher-level programming ― AirBnB clone
+-Foundations - Higher-level programming ― AirBnB clone

 ## Motivation
 The purpose of this project is to take the first step towards building a students' first full web application: The AirBnB clone.
 The first step is very important because it will use what is built during this project in all other following projects.